vajrang-b/UiPathProjects_Basics/README.md

 ---

-Prerequisites: Learning Attitude and focused to
+Prerequisites: Windows machine with UiPath installed and Internet connection

 > 1.Introduction to RPA